vectordotdev/vector/docs/specs/instrumentation.md

   - MUST include the defined properties as key-value pairs.
   - If `intentional` is `true`, MUST log at the `debug` level.
   - If `intentional` is `false`, MUST log at the `error` level.
-  - SHOULD NOT be rate limited.
+  - SHOULD be rate limited to 10 seconds.

 [camelcase]: https://en.wikipedia.org/wiki/Camel_case
 [`eventsdropped`]: #EventsDropped